AlexeyKhivrenko/GoIT.github.io/README.md

-# You can show part of code from exsisting works && tasks from goit courses
+# You can show part of code from exsisting works and tasks from goit courses